lokeshramchand-ctrl/LMS/README.md

 ## Deployment Plan
 - Deploy backend on cloud hosting (AWS/GCP)
-- Use Firebase for authentication and storage
-- Host frontend on Firebase Hosting or Vercel
 - Set up CI/CD pipeline for automated deployments

 ## Maintenance & Support